metablaster/WindowsFirewallRuleset/README.md

  For more info on how to use git see [git documentation][git docs]

-### Using GitHub Desktop app

-This method is similar to method 3, but instead you'll use a graphical interface which you can get from here: [GitHub Desktop][github desktop]

-To configure GitHub Desktop see [GitHub Desktop Documentation][github desktop docs]

 ### Which update method is the best

 If your goal is to just get updates and have graphical interface on your desktop then `GitHub Desktop` is cool, otherwise if your goal is firewall customization, using `git` command would be more productive.\

-You can have both setups in same time and use them as needed.\
+You can have both setups in same time and use them as needed in specific situation.\
-There isn't any benefit with manual zip download in comparison with git or GitHub Desktop.
+There isn't any real benefit with manual zip download in comparison with git or GitHub Desktop.

 [Table of Contents](#table-of-contents)